 Additional weight loads are used for all operation modes cases including seismic.

-Additional force-based loads used only in specified load cases, that is usually occasional (relief valve, water hammer, slug flow, etc.).
+Additional force-based loads are used only in specified load cases, that is usually occasional (relief valve, water hammer, slug flow, etc.).

 In START-PROF no need to create CNODE and connect the node with displacements.
 Just add the anchor and add the “deformation” into it.